Rolling Resistance on Zwift: Crr and Power Savings of Various Wheels

 If you know the Crr value of a particular tire/wheel, you can extrapolate the wattage required to overcome the rolling resistance at a particular speed.
 This is commonly done outdoors, and in our tests, it seems to work with Zwift’s physics as well (nice work, Zwift programmers).

-Doing this tells us how much of our power is going toward overcoming rolling resistance.
+Doing this shows how much of our power goes toward overcoming rolling resistance.
 In turn, this tells us how many watts we can save just by moving to a wheelset with lower rolling resistance.

 Here are those values, assuming a 75kg rider on a 7kg bike traveling at 40kmh (24.9mph).